-Subordination The debentures are subordinated to all existing and future senior indebtedness and are effectively subordinated to all of the indebtedness and other liabilities (including trade and other payables, but excluding intercompany liabilities) of us and our subsidiaries.
-As of June 30, 2004, we had approximately \$2.2 million of indebtedness outstanding that would have constituted senior indebtedness and approximately \$4.6 million of indebtedness and other liabilities).
+The debentures are subordinated to all existing and future senior indebtedness and are effectively subordinated to all of the indebtedness and other liabilities (including trade and other payables, but excluding intercompany liabilities) of us and our subsidiaries.
+As of June 30, 2004, we had approximately \$2.2 million of indebtedness outstanding that would have constituted senior indebtedness and approximately \$4.6 million of indebtedness and other liabilities outstanding to which the debentures would have been effectively subordinated (including trade and other payables, but excluding intercompany liabilities).
 The indenture governing the debentures does not limit the amount of indebtedness, including senior indebtedness, that we and our subsidiaries may incur.
 See the section entitled "Description of Debentures-Subordination" below.

-Use of Proceeds We expect to use the net proceeds of this offering for working capital and general corporate purposes, including clinical trial, manufacturing and preclinical research and development activities, capital expenditures and complementary technology acquisitions.
-Nasdaq National Market Symbol for the Common Stock Our common stock is traded on the Nasdaq National Market under the symbol "XCYT."
-Nasdaq National Market Symbol for the Convertible Preferred Stock XCYTP Listing of Debentures It is a condition to our ability to exchange the convertible preferred stock for debentures that the debentures be listed on one of the following markets: the Nasdaq National Market, Nasdaq SmallCap Market, American Stock Exchange or New York Stock Exchange or another similar national securities exchange.
-Risk Factors An investment in the convertible preferred stock involves a high degree of risk.
+We expect to use the net proceeds of this offering for working capital and general corporate purposes, including clinical trial, manufacturing and preclinical research and development activities, capital expenditures and complementary technology acquisitions.

+Our common stock is traded on the Nasdaq National Market under the symbol "XCYT."

+We will make an application to trade the convertible preferred stock on the Nasdaq National Market under the symbol "XCYTP."

+It is a condition to our ability to exchange the convertible preferred stock for debentures that the debentures be listed on one of the following markets: the Nasdaq National Market, Nasdaq SmallCap Market, American Stock Exchange or New York Stock Exchange or another similar exchange or securities trading market.

+An investment in the convertible preferred stock involves a high degree of risk.
 See the section entitled "Risk Factors" beginning on page 9 for a discussion of certain factors that should be considered in evaluating an investment in the convertible preferred stock.